Richienb/ROS-Code/docs/packages.md

 # Packages Used By ROS Code

-The following list outlines all the packages used by ROS Code - Useful if building from source.
+The following list outlines all the packages used by ROS Code - useful if building from source.

-Ensure you already have Python 3.x installed on your system along with Pip as the runtime does not have Pip.
+Ensure you already have Python 3.x installed on your system along with Pip as the runtime doesn't have pip installer by default.

 ```bat
 :: Install A Package